Team Official Handbook

 What is Draft Schedule Week?

 When Draft Schedule Week is concluded and all requested reschedules have been approved you will be notified.
+Draft Schedule Week does not apply to Regional level teams.

 What is a Team Choice reschedule request and how do I use it?

 We suggest that you wait until Draft Schedule Week is over before you use your Team Choice Reschedule Request as the game you are looking at rescheduling using this tool may end up being rescheduled for another reason during Draft week - and it would be a shame to use your freebie if you don't need to!
 Once your Team Choice Reschedule Request has been used in the system it is gone and cannot be reinstated.
-The Team Choice Reschedule Request must be used a minimum of 6 days prior to the scehduled game day.
+The Team Choice Reschedule Request must be used a minimum of 6 days prior to the scheduled game day.

 I made a Team Choice reschedule request through the website, how do I know if it was approved?